First update the formulae and Homebrew itself:

 brew unpin <formula>

-Note that pinned, outdated formulae that are depended on by another formula need to be upgraded when required as we do not allow formulae to be built against non-latest versions.
+Note that pinned, outdated formulae that another formula depends on need to be upgraded when required as we do not allow formulae to be built against non-latest versions.

 By default, Homebrew does not uninstall old versions of a formula, so over time you will accumulate old versions.
 To remove them, simply use: